catalyst/moodle-auth_saml2/README.md

 ------------

-1) Install the plugin the same as any standard moodle plugin either via the Moodle plygin directory, or you can use git to clone it into your source:
+1) Install the plugin the same as any standard moodle plugin either via the Moodle plugin directory, or you can use git to clone it into your source:

  git clone git@github.com:CatalystIT-AU/moodle-auth_saml2.git auth/saml2